uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/1-connect.md

 ![SSH directory screenshot - Windows](../assets/img/connect-remote-windows-1.png)

 Create a new key pair using the command `ssh-keygen`.
+When you do, you will be prompted for a file name and passcode.
+Simply press ENTER for both of these options until the key is created.

 ![SSH keygen screenshot - Windows](../assets/img/connect-remote-windows-2.png)

 Confirm that two new files, "id_rsa" and "id_rsa.pub", are present by listing the contents of the directory with `ls`.
-(Note: Because I have other files in the `.ssh` directory unrelated to the camp, I've used a wildcard (*)  to only show those that begin with "id_rsa".)
+(Note: Because I have other files in the `.ssh` directory unrelated to the camp, I've used a wildcard, denoted by "*",  to only show those that begin with "id_rsa".)

 ![SSH key pair screenshot - Windows](../assets/img/connect-remote-windows-3.png)

-If a file called `config` does not appear in the output, create it using `New-Item config -type file` (Windows) or `touch config` (MacOS and Linux).
+If a file called `config` does not appear in the output, create it using `New-Item config -type file` (Windows) or `touch config` (macOS and Linux).

 ![Create config file screenshot - Windows](../assets/img/connect-remote-windows-4.png)